An Ising model having permutation spin motivated by a permutation complexity measure: Abstract

 \section{Abstract}

-In this paper we define a variant of the Ising model in which spins are replaced with permutations and the energy between two spins is a function of the relative disorder of one spin, a permutation, to the other.
-To measure the relative disorder, we use a symmetrized version of the descent permutation statistic that has appeared in the works of Chatterjee \& Diaconis and Petersen.
-The classical Ising model corresponds to the length-2 permutation case.
-We consider in detail the 1D version of this model on a ring in which spins are length-3 permutations.
-Exact solutions are given for certain restricted permutation spin (permaspin) sets that are defined in terms of pattern avoidance.
-We also consider the low-temperature approximation to, and mean-field version of, this 1D model.
+In this paper we define a variant of the Ising model in which spins are replaced with permutations.
+The energy between two spins is a function of the relative disorder of one spin, a permutation, to the other.
+This model is motivated by a complexity measure for declarative systems.
+For such systems a state is a permutation and the permutation sorting complexity measures the average sequential disorder of neighbouring states.
+To measure the relative disorder between two spins we use a symmetrized version of the descent permutation statistic that has appeared in the works of Chatterjee \& Diaconis and Petersen.
+The classical Ising model corresponds to the length-2 permutation case of this new model.
+We consider and prove some elementary properties for the 1D case of this model in which spins are length-3 permutations.